paypal/react-engine/README.md

 Pass in a JavaScript object as options to the react-engine's client boot function.
 The options object can contain properties from [react router's create configuration object](http://rackt.github.io/react-router/#Router.create).

-Additionally, it should contain the following **required** property,
+Additionally, it can contain the following properties,

-- `viewResolver` : <Function> - a function that react-engine needs to resolve the view file. an example of the viewResolver can be [found here](https://github.com/paypal/react-engine/blob/ecd27b30a9028d3f02b8f8e89d355bb5fc909de9/examples/simple/public/index.js#L29).
+- `viewResolver` : **required** - <Function> - a function that react-engine needs to resolve the view file. an example of the viewResolver can be [found here](https://github.com/paypal/react-engine/blob/ecd27b30a9028d3f02b8f8e89d355bb5fc909de9/examples/simple/public/index.js#L29).
+- `mountNode` : **optional** - <HTMLDOMNode> - supply a HTML DOM Node to mount the server rendered component in the case of partial/non-full page rendering.

 ### Data for component rendering
 The actual data that gets fed into the component for rendering is the `renderOptions` object that [express generates](https://github.com/strongloop/express/blob/2f8ac6726fa20ab5b4a05c112c886752868ac8ce/lib/application.js#L535-L588).